 Rio Secreto

-Further down from Kantun-Chi eco-park is the impressive Rio Secreto.
-This will definitely be one the most unusual experiences you’ll come across.
-Rio Secreto is a maze of underwater filled caves with crystal clear waters and stunning rock formations, including stalagmites.
+Further down from the Kantun-Chi eco-park is the impressive Rio Secreto.
+This will definitely be one of the most unusual experiences you’ll come across.
+Rio Secreto is a maze of underwater-filled caves with crystal clear waters and stunning rock formations, including stalagmites.
 Upon arrival, you’ll be given a wetsuit and headlamp.
-You’ll explore the caves with an experienced guide, swim through water and clamber over rocks.
+You’ll explore the caves with an experienced guide, swim through water, and clamber over rocks.
 It’s a well-organized tour and worth the 70-80 US dollars it will cost you.
 It’s pricey but a lot more authentic than some of the nature parks in the area.
 Rio Secreto’s natural setting and out-of-this-world environment will leave you awe-struck.
 You can find more information at www.riosecreto.com.

 Tulum